gameFace22/lucif3rr.github.io/_posts/2014-08-11-rubyonrails.md

 ---------------
 * To protect injection attacks, Ruby offers a function called “eval” which will dynamically build new Ruby code based on Strings.
 It also has a number of ways to call system commands.

-* Use security header, to set a header value, simply access the response headers object as a hash inside your controller (often in a before/after_filter).
+* Use security header, to set a header value, simply access the response headers object as a hash inside the controller (often in a before/after_filter).

 For more information visit,